sumwale/keepassxc-unlock/README.md

 before installation.

-If you prefer building the binaries from source, then a dynamically linked version can be built and installed by adding `/dev/stdin --build` at the end of `bash` in the commands above:
+If you prefer building the binaries from source, then a dynamically linked version can be built and installed by adding `/dev/stdin --build` at the end of `bash` in the commands above.
+This will install the latest version from the git repository:

 ```sh
 curl -fsSL "https://github.com/sumwale/keepassxc-unlock/blob/main/install.sh?raw=true" | bash /dev/stdin --build